 About The Antarctic Sun

 The Antarctic Sun, part of the U.S. Antarctic Program, is funded by the National Science Foundation (contract number NSFDACS1219442).
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 Web address: http://antarcticsun.usap.gov/